biobricks/blast-level/README.md

 blastlevel can operate in three different modes:

-* blastdb: fastest search but sequence changes trigger partial/full index rebuild
+* blastdb: fastest search but sequence changes trigger partial BLAST db rebuild
-* direct: at least 2-3x slower than blastdb and puts more load on node.js + leveldb but index rebuild on sequence changes
+* direct: at least 2-3x slower than blastdb and puts more load on node.js + leveldb but no BLAST db is kept on disk at all.
-* streaming: ~70x slower than blastdb but results stream as they are found and are not sorted by blast. no index rebuild on sequence changes
+* streaming: ~70x slower than `blastdb` but results stream as they are found and are not sorted by blast. no index rebuild on sequence changes

 In the `blastdb` and `direct` modes the output will be in the normal `blastn` format, meaning that a ranked list of the best matches is output to when the query is completed and nothing is output before completion.

 ## blastdb

-`blastdb` mode keeps a native blast database in the blast database format on disk.
+`blastdb` mode keeps a native BLAST database on disk.
 This is the fastest option.
-In this mode, two blast databases are kept.
-A primary blast database is created from all sequence data in leveldb when the db is first opened and another database is kept that contains all changed sequences since the primary database was rebuilt.
-The primary database can be manually rebuilt by calling .rebuild() which could be done by a cron script, and it can be triggered automatically whenever the blastlevel database is opened by setting rebuildOnOpen: true (default false).
-If rebuildOnChange is set to true (default false) then a single blast db is kept containing all sequence data and the entire blast database is rebuilt every time sequence data is changed.
+In this mode, two BLAST databases are kept.
+A primary BLAST database is created from all sequence data in leveldb when the db is first opened and another database is kept that contains all changed sequences since the primary database was rebuilt.
+The primary database can be manually rebuilt by calling `.rebuild()` which could be done by a cron script, and it can be triggered automatically whenever the blastlevel database is opened by setting `rebuildOnOpen: true` (default false).
+If rebuildOnChange is set to true (default false) then a single BLAST db is kept containing all sequence data and the entire BLAST database is rebuilt every time sequence data is changed.

 ## direct

-`direct` mode does not keep a native blast database of the sequence data.
+`direct` mode does not keep a native BLAST database of the sequence data.
 Instead, all of the sequence data is streamed from leveldb and piped into the `blastn` command every time

 ## streaming